-The Environment and Planning Directorate consolidates ACT planning with a strong commitment to respond to climate change and protecting the environment.
+The Environment, Planning and Sustainable Development Directorate consolidates ACT planning with a strong commitment to respond to climate change and protecting the environment.

 The Directorate was established to:

 - plan for Canberra’s future growth to a fully sustainable city and economy

 - enable a dedicated and clear focus on meeting the challenges of climate change